ADVOCACY

 CIVIC ENGAGEMENT

-JEI’s message to the Jewish community: Irrespective of individual political leanings, participation in our democracy is a Jewish value and an important part of our Jewish American identity.
-By using media resources, JEI has created tailored messages intended to target specific segments of the Jewish electorate.
-In the midterm elections, our messages targeted newly-eligible and millennial Jewish voters via social media with information about voter registration, polling locations, and the importance of civic engagement.
-In the last two General Elections and targeted runoffs, JEI deployed ad campaigns to engage young Jewish voters to register to vote and to cast their ballots.
+Irrespective of individual political leanings, participation in our democracy is a core Jewish value and an essential aspect of Jewish American identity.
+Utilizing media resources, JEI crafts tailored messaging aimed at specific segments of the Jewish electorate.
+During elections, JEI reaches out to all Jewish voters—including newly eligible and millennial voters—through social media, providing information about voter registration, polling locations, and the importance of civic engagement.
+In the last two general elections and targeted runoffs, JEI launched ad campaigns to encourage young Jewish voters to register and cast their ballots.

 GET OUT THE VOTE